-Climbing the Citadel in Blaye
+Climbing the Citadel of Blaye

 Aside from all the fantastic wine, this Bordeaux Viking River Cruise helped me add three new UNESCO World Heritages Sites to my list including the Citadel of Blaye.
-Located upstream of Bordeaux and set dramatically on a rock, the walled city was designed between 1685 and 1689 under the order of Louis XIV to prevent enemies from advancing on Bordeaux.
+Located upstream of Bordeaux and set dramatically on a rocky promontory, the walled city was designed between 1685 and 1689 under the order of Louis XIV to prevent enemies from advancing on Bordeaux.

 Though the Citadel wasn’t built until the 17th century, it is set around the ruins of an ancient Gothic château that contains the tomb of Charibert II, King of Aquitaine.
 There’s also a legend that the Frankish her Roland, who served Charlemagne, is also buried in the ruins.

 I already mentioned how wide the Garonne River is and at the time of the Citadel’s construction, cannons didn’t have a long enough range to cover the 3 kilometer width of the river.
 So Louis XIV also ordered the Vauban to built two more forts at Fort Paté and Fort Médoc.
 With the two additional forts and the improvements to the Citadel of Blaye, the French were successful in preventing enemies from sailing up the Garonne to Bordeaux.